stableagents/stableagents/README.md

 # StableAgents AI

-A framework for creating stable and reliable AI agents.
+A framework for building the Linux kernel of AI agents - providing the core infrastructure and system-level capabilities that enable reliable, secure, and efficient AI agent operations.

 ## Installation